 Therapeutically, Sarah is very warm and compassionate, always striving to provide a safe, relaxed and collaborative space to support people with the difficulties they are faced with.
 She values being open, honest and caring towards her clients.
 Sarah’s practice often involves recognition of strengths and existing resource, helping people to maximise their inherent ability to cope and achieve their goals.

 Ashley completed his Doctorate in Clinical Psychology at University College London and is currently based at a national specialist obsessive-compulsive and related disorders service, where he primarily works with young people and adults suffering from severe Obsessive-compulsive Disorder (OCD) and Body Dysmorphic Disorder (BDD).
-Ashley has also worked psychologically in the NHS and private sector with a wide range of problems and client groups, including children and adolescents with behavioural problems and adults with anxiety disorders (e.g., panic, worry, social anxiety, phobias).
-Prior to his training in Clinical Psychology, Ashley completed a PhD in the area of Alcohol Dependence at the National Addiction Centre at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
+Ashley has also worked psychologically in the NHS and private sector with a range of problems and client groups.
+Prior to becoming a Clinical Psychologist, he completed a PhD in the area of Alcohol Dependence at the National Addiction Centre at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.

 Ashley specialises in the treatment of obsessive-compulsive and related disorders using Cognitive Behavioural Therapy and delivers his treatment in a flexible and collaborative way.
-He often draws upon several other models of psychological therapy (e.g., Compassion Focused Therapy, Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, Schema Therapy) to ensure that treatment is best suited to the individual needs and characteristics of his clients.
+He often draws upon other models of psychological therapy (e.g., Compassion Focused Therapy, Acceptance and Commitment Therapy) to ensure that treatment is best suited to the individual needs and characteristics of his clients.
 He is guided by the evidence base regarding what works in therapy and committed to staying up-to-date with the latest developments in clinical psychology, particularly in his areas of expertise.

-Ashley is an easy to talk to, accepting and enthusiastic clinician, who strives to create a trusting and genuine partnership with clients.
-Through the application of psychological knowledge, he is dedicated to helping clients overcome their problems through improving understanding and enabling them to discover more helpful ways of coping.
+Ashley is an affable and enthusiastic clinician who strives to create a trusting and genuine partnership with clients.
+Through the application of psychological knowledge, he is dedicated to helping others overcome their problems through improving understanding and facilitating the discovery of more effective ways of coping.

 Nina is a chartered clinical psychologist with specialist experience working with people with eating disorders, and women in the perinatal period.
 She works in a National and Specialist NHS service for adults with eating disorders, in both outpatient and daycare settings.